Keksuccino/docs_fancymenu/docs/action-scripts.md

 - **Description:** Deletes a file or folder in the game directory (instance root).
 Accepts `.minecraft/` prefix to hit the default launcher profile (can differ from the running instance).
 Append `*` to delete **all files directly inside** a folder (ignores sub-directories; keeps the folder).
 - **Value Required:** Yes - `target_path`

+For example, `config/downloads/*` deletes the files directly inside `config/downloads/`, but it neither traverses nor deletes its sub-directories.

 ## Copy File/Folder in Game Directory (`copy_file_in_game_dir`)
 - **Description:** Copies within the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (not always the current instance).
 Append `*` to the **source** path to copy every file directly inside that folder (ignores sub-directories); destination must be a directory and cannot use `*`.
 - **Value Required:** Yes - `source||destination`

+For example, `config/source/*||config/destination/` copies only the files directly inside `config/source/`.
+With a wildcard source, FancyMenu creates the destination directory when needed but does not copy any source sub-directories.

 ## Move File/Folder in Game Directory (`move_file_in_game_dir`)
 - **Description:** Moves within the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (may differ from the current instance).
 Append `*` to the **source** path to move every file directly inside that folder (ignores sub-directories); destination must be a directory and cannot use `*`.
 - **Value Required:** Yes - `source||destination`

+For example, `config/source/*||config/destination/` moves only the files directly inside `config/source/`.
+With a wildcard source, FancyMenu creates the destination directory when needed but leaves source sub-directories in place.

 ## Rename File/Folder in Game Directory (`rename_file_in_game_dir`)
 - **Description:** Renames a file or folder inside the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (may differ from current instance).
 Keeps contents intact, only the name changes.
 - **Value Required:** Yes - `path||new_name`

 ## Download File to Game Directory (`download_file_to_game_dir`)
 - **Description:** Downloads a file asynchronously into the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (not necessarily the running instance).
-Provide the **target folder**; filename is derived from headers/URL automatically.
 - **Value Required:** Yes - `url||target_folder`

+The second field is a **target directory**, not a complete destination file path.
+FancyMenu creates the directory when needed and determines the filename from the response's `Content-Disposition` header, then falls back to the URL path.
+The resolved name is URL-decoded and sanitized before use; if neither source provides a usable name, FancyMenu generates one.
+An existing file with the same name is overwritten.

+The [**On File Downloaded via Action** listener](./listeners#on-file-downloaded-via-action) fires after both successful and failed download attempts and exposes the URL, resolved target path, and success state.

 ## Extract ZIP File In Game Directory (`extract_zip_file_in_game_dir`)
 - **Description:** Extracts a ZIP file into a target folder inside the game directory or default `.minecraft` directory.
 Triggers the **On ZIP Extracted via Action** listener when finished.